chrisclamlam/ParkingBuddy/readme.md

 1. AddingCustomSpot servlet - decide to do GOOGLE API front-end or backend
 2. SearchSpot servlet - is put on hold until we get GOOGLE API
 3. Uber/Lyft servlet Comparisons - do after once basic functionalities are working
+4. Search/Point-in-a-polygon Database func and Server endpoint
+5. Token middleware handling
+6. Connection multithreading with ConnnectionCachePool or something like that